gyng/ditherer/README.md

 [![Build Status](https://travis-ci.org/gyng/jsapp-boilerplate.svg?branch=master)](https://travis-ci.org/gyng/jsapp-boilerplate)

 A personal JavaScript boilerplate for frontend applications for near-production use.
-Production deployment will require additional work depending on where and how you plan to deploy your application.
+Production deployment will require additional work depending on where and how you plan to deploy your application as this boilerplate only provides deployment to GitHub pages.

-The stack is somewhat similar to [generator-react-webpack-redux](https://github.com/stylesuxx/generator-react-webpack-redux), but adds linting, TypeScript, testing, and some basic deployment niceties.
-Code uses TypeScript for bug-catching, but tests use vanilla JavaScript for easier test-writing.

 This boilerplate contains: